ceejbot/soulsy/README.md

 - [ ] I18n: fonts. ??
 - [ ] Is there an official way to show a textual feedback message in SkyUI?
 - [ ] Make a *good-looking* layout.
 Find a designer if necessary.
-- [x] Review the 20-or-so TODO items noted in code comments.
-- [ ] User docs, for the readme and for the Nexus page.
 - [ ] Hammer the hell out of it while playing.
 Fix whatever doesn't stand up to abuse.
 - [ ] Consider getting more testers.